-UK Footfall index
+UK Footfall Index

-This index shows the percentage change in visitors to retail environments or footfall (FF) in the United Kingdom between two different periods of time (for example, consecutive months or days).
-The FF data is provided by the Local Data Company and covers a period from July 2015 to date and it refers to the number of people walking in front or into a retail unit.
+This index shows the percentage change in visitors – or footfall (FF) – to retail environments in the United Kingdom between two different periods of time (for example, consecutive months or days).
+The FF data were provided by the Local Data Company and covers the period from July 2015 to date; the data refer to the number of people walking in front of, or into, a retail unit.

-As a global measure, the FF index is capturing major seasonal changes, as the end of the summer or the beginning of the year, where people tends to spend less time in retail areas, compared with the Christmas period for example.
-It is not designed to pick local changes or particular retail areas characteristics, but to be representative of what is happening in any given town in the UK.
+The FF index captures major seasonal changes, such as the end of the summer or the beginning of a new year, where people tend to spend less time in retail areas, especially when compared with the Christmas period for example.
+The UK FF index is not designed to isolate and observe local changes, or particular retail area characteristics, but rather it is designed to be representative of what is happening more generally in any given town in the UK.

-The proposed index is calculated as follows:
+The FF index is calculated as follows:

-Footfall index a,b= b-aan*100 (1)
+Footfall index a,b= b-aan*100

+Equation 1

-where b = Total footfall at period b, a = Total footfall at period a, a≠b and n is the time elapsed between b and a.
+where b = Total footfall at period b, a = Total footfall at period a, a≠b, and n is an integer representing the distance between b and a, for example, if a=July 2016 and b=July 2017, n=12.

-Quantitie b and a depend on the aggregated FF counts at each location, which spatial-temporal distribution exhibits a great heterogeneity, varying from 9 locations in July 2015 to 791 by the end of January 2018.
-To accommodate these variations, a system of weights is applied to each location that allows making b and a statistically comparable to each other.
-The weighting procedure is explained in Appendix A. Along with the weighted system, the index takes care of possible duplicated counts generated by sensors in close proximity to each other.
-This is explained in detail in section 3.3.1.
+Quantities b and a depend on the aggregated FF counts at each location.
+There is a great heterogeneity in spatial-temporal distribution: we began with 9 locations in July 2015, a figure which rose to 791 by the end of January 2018.
+To accommodate these variations, a system of weights is applied to each location which enables making b and a statistically comparable to each other.
+The weighting procedure is explained in Appendix A. Along with the weighted system, the FF index also accounts for possible duplicated counts which may be generated by sensors in close proximity to each other.
+This is explained in more detail in section 3.3.1.

 Monthly index

-First, as in the early months of the project, the number of cities and locations were very limited (less than 10 cities in general and in July 2015 only 2 cities: London and Market Harborough), the index at those months was hardly representative for the whole country.
-By July 2016 the number of cities reached 52 and the diversity of locations is quite high, so we propose to start the index from that date.
-Figure 1 shows the FF index taking b and a as consecutive months.
-Throughout this period, we can observe different trends according to different seasons.
-The drop in FF after the Christmas period is evident and rather large while the change at summer time is quite low (-2%)
+In the early months of the project, the number of cities and locations of the sensors were very limited.
+We initially only had sensors in 2 urban locations (London and Market Harborough), so the FF index recorded during this period cannot be considered to be representative of the whole country.
+However, by July 2016 the number of urban locations with sensors had reached 52.
+As this numerical increase was coupled with an increase in the diversity of locations, we have chosen to begin our analysis of the FF index from this point.
+Therefore, Figure 1 shows the FF index on a monthly aggregated basis for the period of July 2016 to January 2018, and in it we can clearly observe different trends across the year.
+For instance, the large drop in FF after the Christmas period is very apparent; conversely, the variance in FF over the summer months (July-August) is quite small (-2%).

 Figure 1.
 Monthly FF index.
-The change between Dec-Jan 2017 and 2018 is quite large (-23% and -40% respectively) while in the rest of both years we don’t find changes larger than 15.5%
+We can observe that there is a considerable reduction in footfall in the periods of Dec-Jan 2017 and Dec-Jan 2018 (-23% and -40% respectively), while the remaining months do not demonstrate changes larger than 15.5%.

 Daily index